MDecker-MobileComputing/Ionic_InformatikerSprueche/README.md

 npm install @ngx-translate/core @ngx-translate/http-loader --save
 ```

-To enable translation in the Ionic app some changes are needed in files [src/app/app.component.ts ](src/app/app.component.ts) and [src/app/app.component.ts](src/app/app.component.ts) for setting the default lanuage.
+To enable translation in the Ionic app some changes are needed in files [src/app/app.component.ts ](src/app/app.component.ts) and [src/app/app.component.ts](src/app/app.component.ts) for setting the default lanuage (`ngx-translate` is for Angular, i.e. not Ionic-specific).

 In HTML files you can reference a translated text using the `translate` pipe:
 ```